 This lesson will answer those questions.
 Useful tool: Units Conversion

-Determining electrical power
+Determining electric power

 P = VI

-- P = electrical power
+- P = electric power

 - V = voltage used